rkrux/bitcoincore_prnotes/31404-script-notes.md

 when they spend those outputs in future transactions.
 That's why it's common to see the unlocking code to have all the spending data - multiple signatures, full `witnessScript` or `redeemScript`, control block (in case of Taproot).
+- There is a bug in `OP_CHECKMULTISIG` due to which it pops one more item than what is necessary.
+To offset this, a `OP_0` would be seen at the start of the unlocking scripts of P2MS, P2SH, P2WSH outputs.

 ## Segwit
  * `OP_0` at the start of the "locking script"/`scriptPubKey` signifies